planarinvestments/time-travel/README.md

 They inform the customer about exactly what happened with his accounts in the last two days.

-The customer, wanting to ensure that everything is right, asks them when the additional $300 was recorded. and they inform the customer that the date of the second deposit is 4 days go, but the correct amount was updated yesterday.
+The customer, wanting to ensure that everything is right, asks them when the additional $300 was recorded. and they inform the customer that the date of the second deposit is 4 days ago, but the correct amount was updated yesterday.

 The customer feels satisfied that all the changes were tracked accurately, thanks us and leaves